dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 # Choose the right markup and framework

-If you're a developer, learning the syntax and styling of a markup language is relatively easy compared to a programming language.
+If you're a developer, learning the syntax and styling of a markup language is relatively easy compared to learning a programming language.
 When you learn the syntax of a markup language and can render an HTML page locally, you reach the `hello world` nirvana of documentation.
 However, the difficulty doesn't necessarily start when you write the first documentation file.
 As you try more advanced tasks for your developer documentation project, you lean more on the ~~framework~~ community behind the framework.

 I [asked on Twitter](https://twitter.com/DewanAhmed/status/1583465169006448640?s=20&t=kOdJ_vOoZiZ_TJK0vJDK9A) about the choice among Markdown, AsciiDoc, and reStructuredText and the first version of this blog summarized the findings.
 When I  published this blog back in November 2022, it got quite a few attentions and was trending on the [first page of HackerNews](https://news.ycombinator.com/item?id=33468213).
-Besides the satisfaction from the blog's success, I felt terrible for missing out tools like Jekyll, docToolchain, and Docusaurus.
+Besides the satisfaction from the blog's success, I felt terrible for missing out on tools like Jekyll, docToolchain, and Docusaurus.
 Thanks to [Dan Moore](https://twitter.com/mooreds), [Ralf D. Müller](https://twitter.com/RalfDMueller), [Sebastien Lorber](https://twitter.com/sebastienlorber), and the HackerNews commenters, I've updated this blog to include the missing tools.

 ## Scripting language preference